Monday, May 18

 Best Practices for AI Implementation

 AI is transforming clinical trials, but successful implementation requires careful planning and execution.
 This session explores best practices, strategies, and approaches for integrating AI into trial design, operations, and data management.
-Panelists will discuss practical lessons on workflow adaptation, team training, regulatory considerations, and measuring impact to ensure AI adoption drives efficiency, data quality, and meaningful clinical outcomes.
+This presentation will feature practical lessons on workflow adaptation, team training, regulatory considerations, and measuring impact to ensure AI adoption drives efficiency, data quality, and meaningful clinical outcomes.

 Grand Opening Coffee Break in the Exhibit Hall